Abdishakur05/BLITZ-ARENA/README.md

 # The Debug Lounge

 The Debug Lounge is a coffee hangout space for coders.
-The
+This website is created in order to provide a place for coders who love coffee to work as well as connect with eachother.

 # UX